 When Zobrist is in Chicago, you may spot her in one of her abundantly colorful looks, bouncing around town with her three kids.
 “I’ve been compared to Rainbow Brite,” she jokes, but she doesn’t mind; she believes the degree to which we absorb applause is the same degree to which we absorb criticism.
 “What I value more importantly is being true to myself,” the singer says.
 “Fashion is a beautiful expression of you and all your Technicolor fury.”
 Her motto?
 “Go fun or go naked.”
 Amen, sister.

-LOOK ONE: BLACK JUMPSUIT, $1,875, BY PETER SORONEN; BLUE PRINT CHECK SHIRT WITH DETACHABLE SLEEVES, $1,025, BY FACETASM.
+Photography by: LOOK ONE: BLACK JUMPSUIT, $1,875, BY PETER SORONEN; BLUE PRINT CHECK SHIRT WITH DETACHABLE SLEEVES, $1,025, BY FACETASM.
 LOOK TWO: GREEN AND BLACK PRINT DRESS, $6,200, BY VALENTINO; APPLIQUÉ CLEAR VINYL JACKET, $4,900, BY CHANEL.
 LOOK THREE: WHITE RUFFLED TANK, $1,725, BY NOIR KEI NINOMIYA; TRACK PANTS WITH CRYSTAL BEADING SIDE BANDS, $2,200, BY GUCCI; RED STUDDED SOCK HIGH-TOPS, $1,000, BY JOSHUAS.
 ALL AT IKRAM.
 STYLING BY THERESA DEMARIA/FACTOR ARTISTS.
 MAKEUP BY ALISA RADOI/FACTOR ARTISTS